 Colin has been the Padre at Ross-on-Wye and Monmouth Sea Cadet unit for 7 years now and he really enjoys knowing that his engagement with the cadets is adding another layer to their development.
 It gives them extra skills to what they are getting at home and school by putting an eternal message to it.

 It has given him a huge range of experiences as Unit Chaplain, and he is always happy to help out and support where he can.
 The unit is very blessed as he also helps with the lessons as well.
 One of his more recent experiences was when he went away on a weekend with the Junior Cadets (10 – 12 year olds) and there is a video of him doing the boat song with all the cadets, which we as a unit know is a fond memory of his and everyone involved.
 Like Nathaniel, Colin is is looking forward to meeting our young people in person again once training can resume!

-You can find out more about the Sea Cadets here.
+Find out more about the Sea Cadets.